 All applicants must complete and submit the following questionnaire at least one week prior to their scheduled interview date.
 The questionnaire helps us to understand the applicant’s interest and commitment to the studio program.

-Submit the questionnaire using the Kootenay Studio Arts online form.
+Submit the questionnaire and portfolio using the Kootenay Studio Arts online form.

 All applicants are required to participate in an interview with a program instructor from the Kootenay School of the Arts program.
 Telephone interviews will be arranged for those applicants who, because of distance, cannot attend in person.
-These applicants must mail their portfolios to the school and ensure that they are received one week before their scheduled interview date.
 The interview is an opportunity for applicants to introduce themselves, present their work and discuss their interests within the arts.
 The instructor will assess the applicant’s preparedness for entry into the program and will ask about commitment, goals and expectations, design knowledge, experience and communication skills.
 It is also an opportunity for applicants to ask any questions they might have about the program and for faculty to recommend upgrading if necessary.

 Two-dimensional works may be presented in their original form.
 Three-dimensional pieces or any works on a large scale should not be brought to the interview but represented by slides or photographs.